Tec4Sho/check-file/README.md

 Optional :

-• dirname:  -- Add your workspace directory name only if needed.
+• dirname:  -- Add your workspace directory name only when needed.

-• rootdir:  -- Add to search starting from root directory only if needed.
+• rootdir:  -- Add to search starting from root directory only when needed.
 Values are true or false.

-• content:  -- List all contents within directory for filename found.
+• content:  -- Show all content in file & directory for filename found.
 Values are true or false.

 Adding a name that is not a actual file check-file-action will then proceed with checking files for any TEXT STRING MATCHES of the provided information.